-What separates real love from not-so-real love?
-Let’s dig deeper into this concept of actual love and try to wrap our heads around what people mean when they talk about it.
+What separates true love from not-so-true love?
+Let’s dig deeper into this concept of true love and try to wrap our heads around what people mean when they talk about it.

-Turns out, actual love has some distinct features that separate it from fake love or mere infatuation.
-Specifically, it is rare, lasting, and unconditional.
+Turns out, true love has some distinct features that separate it from fake love or mere infatuation.
+Specifically, it is rare, everlasting, and unconditional.

-To understand why our minds attribute these features to real love, we need to go back to the evolutionary roots of love.
+To understand why our minds attribute these features to true love, we need to go back to the evolutionary roots of love.

 When humans started walking upright, our female ancestors couldn’t move around as much as they did when they walked on all fours with infants clinging to them.
 Their foraging ability was stifled.